-General Criteria for Other Genetic Tests
+General Criteria for Other Tests

-The criteria below is intended for the evaluation of genetic testing that has not been more specifically addressed by criteria in another policy.
+The criteria below is intended for the evaluation of testing that has not been more specifically addressed by criteria in another policy or another section of this policy.
+State-level regulations may also necessitate review of National Guidelines, National or Local Coverage Determinations and/or FDA approvals.